 - At The Conversation the focus was on female fans of Australian football.
 "Our research debunks a couple of persistent myths about women sport fans.
 These myths concern women’s motivation for attending football, which is commonly explained in terms of their duties as mothers (women support football because it is a 'family' game), or dismissed as something that women do mainly because the men in their life are into footy.
 These assumptions about why women follow football reinforce some particularly stubborn gender stereotypes."
 Instead, the study "reveals that while family features significantly in the way women become fans – overwhelmingly women are socialised into following a team through their parents – they develop a connection with and enjoyment of AFL that prevails independently of family."

-Where have you seen fans standing up for their rights?
+Where has the line been drawn between men and women in fan reaction and support?
 Write about it in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.